TIBCOSoftware/snappydata/docs/quickstart.md

 You should be in a Spark shell.
 Then follow the instruction below to get the performance numbers.

-* Define a of helper function "benchmark", which will give us an average time of a query after doing initial warmups.
+* Define a function "benchmark", which tells us the average time to run queries after doing initial warmups.
 ```scala
 scala>  def benchmark(name: String, times: Int = 10, warmups: Int = 6)(f: => Unit) {
           for (i <- 1 to warmups) {